fieldtrip/website/faq/other/anonymization_brainvision.md

     - /faq/anonymization_brainvision/
 ---

-# How can I anonymize or deidentify a BrainVision dataset?

 The BrainVision recorder and analyzer software writes EEG data in a combination of three separate files

 1. A text header file (`.vhdr`) containing the header information